Jeral Skelton

 Jeral Skelton (born 8 April 1999) is a Samoa international rugby league footballer who plays as a er for the Wests Tigers in the National Rugby League.

 Skelton played his junior rugby for Wests Rugby and played rugby sevens for the Australia national rugby sevens team between 2017 and 2020, before switching to the 15-man code, joining the Melbourne Rebels in 2020, who he would play for until 2022.

 He played eight NRL games for the Canterbury-Bankstown Bulldogs in 2023-24.
 In August 2024 Skelton signed a two-year deal with the Wests Tigers from 2025.

 Skelton played 15 matches for the Wests Tigers and scored ten tries in the 2025 NRL season as the club finished 13th on the table.

+Skelton played 12 games for the Wests Tigers in the 2026 NRL season as the club finished 15th on the table.